Godot-Languages-Support/godot-lang-support/README.md

    Made with reflaxe framework.

 1. ### [JavaScript and Typescript](https://github.com/godotjs/GodotJS) 👥 🔌
    With JavaScript, you also get support for languages that transpile to JavaScript, like [CoffeeScript](https://coffeescript.org/) and [F# Fable](https://fable.io/).
-Some adjustments may have to be make in these instances.
+Some adjustments may have to be made in these instances.

 1. ### [Kotlin, Java, and Scala.](https://github.com/utopia-rise/godot-jvm) 👥 🔌 ⚙️
    Provides mostly feature complete support for Kotlin and Java.
 Aims to support Scala in the near future as well.
 Their [Discord](https://discord.gg/3NSA7fKBMD) is nice and friendly.